statox/blog/src/posts/2021/11/eleventy_secrets.md

 On the first invocation `encfs` will show a prompt with several options to configure the encrypted volume, I didn't input anything as the standard mode seemed enough to me.

 Then it asks for a password which will be used to encrypt/decrypt the volume.
 I used a strong password as my encrypted files will be available to anyone on Github I don't want the password to be easily brute forced.
-(You can go with 50+ characters and use a password manager instead of your brain or a post-it note)
+(If you do the same thing, _please_ go with 50+ characters and use a password manager instead of your brain or a post-it note)

 Once this is done a new file is created in the secret repository holding the configuration for next `encfs` invocations.
 From now on and until I unmount the clear directory everything new file I create in it will be stored encrypted in the secret directory.